-Government-backed loans aren’t available unless you buy a multi-unit residence and live in one of the units.
+Government-backed loans aren’t available unless you buy a multiunit residence and live in one of the units.
 Simply put, the fantastic loan you secured for your home may not be available for a rental property.

-Since you’ll likely buy a home before investing in rental property, you’ll need to be able to qualify for 2 home loans at the same time.
-Your income needs to be higher than when you qualified for the mortgage to purchase the home you live in.
+Since you’ll likely buy a home before investing in rental property, you’ll need to be able to qualify for an investment property loan and be able to afford 2 home mortgages at the same time.
+Your income will likely need to be higher than when you qualified for the mortgage to purchase the home you live in.

 Interest Rates May Be Higher